-123D Sculpt is an app by Autodesk, designed for iPad, you can create/modify 3D projects, then upload to Autodesk’s Cloud storage to print or share.
-There is also an Android version, but iPad may be the way to go with this one for now.
+123D Sculpt is an app by Autodesk, designed for iPad, and you can create/modify 3D projects, then upload to Autodesk’s Cloud storage to print or share.
+There is also an Android version, but the iPad may be the way to go with this one.

-So, you’re a small business with multiple 3D printers, right?
+So, you’re a small business with multiple 3D printers.
 Bumblebee with BotQueue might be just what you need.
-You can print multiple jobs for multiple printers whenever and wherever you are.
+You can print numerous jobs for various printers whenever and wherever you are.
 The drawback is that it does need to be installed on a computer before you can use the mobile features, and at present, your options are either Mac or Linex, with a Windows version reportedly not be too far away.

 Free 3D Printing Apps on Your Desktop

-As you might already assume, free Windows 3D apps are few and far between, you’ll be hard-pressed to find a 3D printing app without dipping into your wallet, and these days it isn’t even a one-off payment, thanks largely to the subscription culture that we have now for pretty much everything!
-There are, however, a number of web apps out there.
+As you might already assume, free Windows 3D apps are few and far between, you’ll be hard-pressed to find a 3D printing app without dipping into your wallet.
+These days it isn’t even a one-off payment, thanks mainly to the subscription culture that we have now for pretty much everything!
+There are, however, several web apps out there.
 They all pretty much focus on the modelling aspect, and they all have their very own unique advantages.

-We’ve already covered Autodesk, 123D Design is a modelling web tool that enables you to quickly put together projects from a series of shapes.
+We’ve already covered Autodesk, 123D Design is a modelling web tool that enables you to put together projects from a series of shapes quickly.
 It supports most of the 3D printers out there, allowing you to design and then print.
 There’s a version available for iPad, Mac and PC.

 3D Tin is a web app that also caters to the modellers out there.
-As it’s web-based there is obviously nothing to download, obviously excluding anything you create.
+As it’s web-based, there is nothing to download, obviously excluding anything you create.
 It uses Chrome or Firefox to run so you will need to use it via either one of those.
 Unfortunately, you do have to share what you have created in their Creative Commons, either that or pay for storage via the Cloud.
 It does, however, come with some good tutorials, so very good for a beginner to learn from regarding 3D design.